liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 need for a locale argument.

-Therefore, to retrieve Dynamic Data List records through this service, you must simply specify the `ddlRecordSetId` of the list you wish to retrieve.
+Therefore, to retrieve Dynamic Data List records through this service, you must simply specify the DDL record set ID of the list you wish to retrieve.

 Imagine a simple Dynamic Data List based on the following Data Definition: